hatemnoaman/Genetic-Algorithms-2019/README.md

 Welcome to **Genetic Algorithms Course, 2019,** FCIS, BSU.

-Hope you are happy with this course :simple_smile:.
+Hope you are happy with this course :simple_smile: .

 # Course Projects
 Choose your course project from the projects listed below: